stephancill/lazy-indexer-v2/docs/CONTEXT.md

 we want to build a farcaster indexer that meets the following requirements

-- lets the user specify the data that they want to index i.e. message types, fid ranges, fid exclusion ranges, fid exclusion list etc. the indexing criteria should be flexible
+- only indexes the data that the application is interested in
 - keeps the data up to date
 - backfill can be interrupted and resumed
 - can specify multiple hubs to use and when the first is not available (rate limiting/offline), it falls back to the next in one in the list